codr7/whirlog/README.md

 ```

 #### Versions
-All stored versions (since the last delete) of a record (identified by its primary key) are stacked and indexed per table in RAM. `find-record` takes a separate `:version`-parameter that allows indexing in reverse order, `0` being the default /  most recent version; `NIL` is returned once you hit the end.
+All stored versions (since the last delete) of a record (identified by its primary key) are stacked and indexed per table in RAM. `find-record` takes a `:version`-parameter that allows indexing the stack, `0` being default and most recent.

 ### Threads
 All threaded table access except for writes (store/delete) has to be protected either by enclosing in `do-sync` or by passing appropriate `:sync?`-arguments. `commit-changes` needs exclusive table access and will eventually fail with an error if it can't acquire a table-specific spinlock implemented using SBCL's atomics.